margaret254/personal-gallery/README.md

         $ python3.6 -m venv --without-pip virtual
         $ source virtual/bin/env

-* Installing Flask and other Modules

-       Use  $ python3.6 -m pip install  to install all your modules for example: python3.6 -m pip install flask

 * To run the application, in your terminal: python3.6 manage.py runserver